sodadata/docs/soda/quick-start-prod.md

 ## Create a DAG and run the workflow

-Create an Airflow DAG and run the workflow locally. <br />
+The Engineer creates an Airflow DAG and <a href="https://airflow.apache.org/docs/apache-airflow/2.2.3/start/local.html" target="_blank">runs the workflow locally</a>. <br />
-<a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/dbt%20models/transform/fact_product_category.sql" target="_blank">Access the DAG</a> in the repo.
+<a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/airflow/model_sales_category.py" target="_blank">Access the DAG</a> in the repo.

 ```python
 from airflow import DAG